samoilenko/cossack_labs/README.md

    Implementation(`sensor/domain/sender.go`)

 5) sensor data transport.
 It delivers messages to the collector, logs errors received from the collector.
-If errors occured during sending they will converted to domain errors and passed to the sender layer.
+If errors occurred during sending they will converted to domain errors and passed to the sender layer.
 Implementation `sensor/infrastructure/grpc_stream_sender.go`
+6) all collector responses are spread to workers using fan-out approach.
+Implementation `sensor/infrastructure/response_consumer/broadcast_response.go`
-6) Usage example: sensor -rate 5 -name TEMP2 -address=http://consumer.com:8080
+7) Usage example: sensor -rate 5 -name TEMP2 -address=http://consumer.com:8080

 ### Collector (A telemetry sink)
 The component get data from sensors, validate incoming data, uses one rate limiter for all incoming connections and save data in the file.